 Instead, you should create a well-thought-out kitten feeding schedule that you know you can really stick to.
 Not only will this help your kitten build trust in you, but it will also help every day seem more manageable to them.

-Your kitten doesn’t like when their whiskers touch the sides of their bowl every single time they reach down to eat.
+Most kittens don't like when their whiskers touch the sides of their bowl every single time they reach down to eat.
 Whiskers are very sensitive antennas, and they allow the kitten to get practical information from their environment.

 Consider getting one that is both wide and shallow instead of one that’s tall and deep.
 That will help ensure your cat’s whiskers aren’t constantly touching the bowl.

-In other words, it shouldn’t be near their litter box, and it shouldn’t be where tons of people walk all the time.
-That way, they can relax and eat without being worried about getting stepped on.
+Where you put your cat’s food bowl matters to them.
+You should be sure that the location of your kitten’s bowl is not near their litter box, and it shouldn’t be where people walk all the time.
+That way, they can relax while they're eating without being disturbed.